Head of History Mr Bajkowski has made sure his pupils are still hearing his voice in this time of remote learning.

-“The premise behind it is that many resources and written instructions are limited in terms of what impact it can have – students can misunderstand your intention and some key historical explanations are hard to understand as a 14/15 year old compared to listening to someone.
+“The premise behind it is that many resources and written instructions are limited in terms of what impact it can have – pupils can misunderstand your intention and some key historical explanations are hard to understand as a 14/15 year old compared to listening to someone.

 “Loom records your screen and your voice so you can talk through what you want them to do.
-It also helps you give feedback to students about their work individually.
+It also helps you give feedback to pupils about their work individually.
 You can show their work as a slide and then talk them through what they can do to improve it.

-“One thing I am aware of in these times is that we don’t know the working environment that some students have or their home situations in terms of illness of family members and so on.
+“One thing I am aware of in these times is that we don’t know the working environment that some pupils have or their home situations in terms of illness of family members and so on.

-“Students may also start to feel isolated if they are constantly in one room speaking to no one and just doing their work.
+“Pupils may also start to feel isolated if they are constantly in one room speaking to no one and just doing their work.

 “So actually having a familiar voice talking them through the tasks not only means that their learning is better but might also help their well-being as well which is the most important thing.”